Aligning Vision to Action for Tennessee’s Young Children and Their Families

 - Blair Taylor, Founder, President & CEO | Tennesseans for Quality Early Education

-Shaping a Vision for TN's Early Care and Education System
+Shaping a Vision for TN's Child Care / Early Education System

 National experts join a fireside chat on reimagining Tennessee’s child care system.
 We’ll explore what’s broken, highlight the military’s successful child care model, and outline a bold vision for a similar mixed-delivery system for our state backed by strong economic returns.